 Answer: It’s just a plan B or backup plan in case something went wrong on the original plan.
 For example, if the main contractor/supplier goes bankrupt all of a sudden?
 Or, your project control manager gets a fever on the meeting day suddenly?
 How many projects can you handle at a time easily?

 Question-15: How do you evade Liquidated Damages on a project?

-Answer: Eying on each & every milestone where LD is applicable & follow strictly the critical path.
-Also, get inline with all the contractors to work on it.
+Answer: Eying on each & every milestone where LD is applicable & follow the critical path strictly.
+Also, get in line with all the contractors to work on it.